Ext groups in Homotopy Type Theory: Ext in HoTT

-Here the curved arrow is defined to make the triangle commute and to be zero on $A'$. \item For \( g : B' \to B \), the \define{pullback \( g^*(E) \) of \( E \) along \( g \)} is the short exact sequence defined by the dashed maps below:
+Here the curved arrow is defined to make the triangle commute and to be zero on $A'$. \item For \( g : B' \to B \), the \define{pullback \( g^*(E) \) of \( E \) along \( g \)} is the short exact sequence defined by the dashed homomorphisms below:

-Here the curved arrow is defined to make the triangle commute and to be zero into $B'$. \end{enumerate} For any \(R\)-module \(M\), these operations define maps
+Here the curved arrow is defined to make the triangle commute and to be zero into $B'$. \end{enumerate} For any \(R\)-module \(M\), these operations define functions

 \end{dfn}